0xjuanma/helm/README.md

 ## Usage

-Start the Helm timer interface by running `helm` in your terminal.
+Start the Helm TUI by running `helm` in your terminal.
 From there, you can start, create and customize your own timer workflows to match your needs.

 ### Controls